alireza787b/PixEagle/Follow_Mode_Xplane_Guide.md

 .\mavsdk_server_bin.exe
 ```
 #### Step 3: Setting System Parameters
-Modify the parameters in the `parameters.py` file within the `src` folder:
+Modify the configs in the `configs/config.yaml`:

 ```python
 SYSTEM_ADDRESS = "udp://172.21.148.30:14540"  # Modify this with your own WSL IP if different.